Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

-The following set of rules of inference does not enforce that the logical connective `$\sim$' behaves according to the `classical' truth table definition.
-Consider the set of rules of inference that contains the following introduction and elimination rules for negation (``$\sim$”):

-The trivial valuation $v^{T}$ that assigns truth to every sentence of the propositional calculus makes both sentences $A$ and $\sim{A}$ true.
-Likewise, $v^{T}$ assigns truth to the absurdity symbol\footnote{This refers to an arbitrary contradiction to avoid technicalities in finding a specific contradiction.
-Gentzen \cite [p.70]{Gentzen} takes this symbol to stand for what he calls `the false proposition'.} ($\curlywedge$).
-Thus, the first row of the classical truth table for negation is not determined by the rules.
-The valuation $v^{\vdash}$ from the above example makes both $A$ and $\sim{A}$ false, and, thus, the second row of the classical truth table for negation is not determined by the rules\footnote{The relation between $v^{\vdash}$ and the (open-ended) rules for negation is discussed more extensively in \cite{BrincusS}.}.} \end{example}

-It is well known that a full formalization of classical propositional logic depends both on the format of the rules and on how their expressive power is defined.\footnote{\cite[p.20]{Garson} presents a table that summarizes the results of each combination.
-In particular, \cite{CarnapFor}, \cite{ShoSmiley}, and \cite{Garson} converge on the result that a multiple-conclusion formalization uniquely determines the classical truth-conditions of the propositional connectives while the `axiomatic' (i.e. Hilbert style) proof systems fail for this task (they can determine the truth conditions of some simple connectives as `and'-see \cite[p.82]{CarnapFor}).
-In this paper we use what \cite{Garson} calls `deductive valuations/models', since we require an admissible valuation to preserve the soundness of the logical calculus, i.e. the soundness of each rule.} For the purposes of this paper, we assume that a categorical formalization of propositional logic is already given.
-This formalization can be obtained in various ways, for instance, by adopting Carnap's two disjunctive (i.e. multiple conclusion\footnote{The conclusion of a multiple conclusion rule is a set of formulas; any of them may be selected.}) rules: \begin{definition}{(Categorical rules for $\sim$ and $\vee$)} \end{definition}
+It is well known that a categorical formalization of classical propositional logic depends both on the format of the rules and on how their expressive power is defined.
+In particular, \cite{CarnapFor}, \cite{ShoSmiley}, and \cite{Garson} agree that a multiple-conclusion\footnote{The conclusion of a multiple conclusion rule is a set of formulas; any of them may be selected.} formalization (originated by Carnap; see \cite[p.348]{Brincus2}) uniquely determines the classical truth-conditions of the propositional connectives while the `axiomatic' (i.e. Hilbert style) proof systems fail for this task.